 Vitamins

-- Vitamins are also instrumental for a cat’s health and can usually be found in the raw materials from your cat’s food this is why it’s essential to strike a balance between the various ingredients you feed your cat.
+Vitamins are also instrumental in a cat’s health.
+They can usually be found in the raw materials from your cat’s food.
+This is why it’s essential to strike a balance between the various ingredients you feed your cat.

 - Vitamin A is extremely valuable for your cat’s healthy night vision and immune system.
-A cat's skin, coat, and muscles all rely the most on a healthy vitamin A intake in their diet.
+A cat’s skin, coat, and muscles rely the most on its diet’s healthy vitamin A intake.

-However, be mindful that too much vitamin A in a cat's diet can end up becoming toxic for your furry friend.
+- However, be mindful that too much vitamin A in a cat’s diet can become toxic for your furry friend.

-- Vitamin D will play a vital part in the normal functioning of the muscles, nerves, and bones.
-This vitamin is essential for the absorbing of potassium.
+- Vitamin D plays a vital part in the normal functioning of the muscles, nerves, and bones.
+This vitamin is essential for the absorption of potassium.
 Vitamin D should not be consumed in excess by your cat, however, as it can result in poisoning.

-- B vitamins in your cat's diet will help your cat have:
+B vitamins in your cat’s diet will help your cat have the following:

 - Healthier skin and coat